 So then, what can we do?
 There’s one thing: we can be intentional.
 Our next step can always be on purpose, no matter our age or situation.
 We can put our mind and actions toward making the best of our next turn, and the one after that, all the way to our last turn.

 Take care of yourself.
 Be zealous about what you put in your mind.
 Treat your body like it’s your only form of transportation through this life, because it is.
 Be discriminant and cherish who you spend your time with and feed those relationships with great food.
 Jealously and without apology protect your treasure and pursue your reward.
-If you haven’t yet, it’s time to go all in, to tip that scale as if nothing of any significance is on the other side.
+If you haven’t yet, it’s time to go all in.
+Tip that scale as if nothing of any significance is on the other side of the scale.

 This blog and the associated YouTube channel is all about anticipating and celebrating our next turn.
 So, go get the good stuff.
 While you can, spend as much time as possible in nature and among the purest things that God has so carefully created for you.
 Embrace the suck when it comes (it will), because we know from experience that it’s only temporary and eventually leads to good.
 Find joy in this immersion of your existence.
 And then when it’s your turn and you consider what it took to get there, you will truly know that it was worth it.